Student Groups

 Why does Sycamore Trust focus only on undergraduate student groups?

 Notre Dame, while a major research university, remains at its heart an undergraduate institution with a Catholic mission of forming students spiritually as well as intellectually.
 Undergraduate student groups are vital to that mission: they offer students opportunities for leadership, witness to the faith, and community life that are essential elements of Catholic formation.
 Our focus reflects the importance of these groups to the spiritual culture of the campus.
+Because we do not maintain the same level of interaction with graduate students as we do with undergraduate students, our recommendations so not include them.
+To find other groups, including those representing graduate students, you can search the Notre Dame Day website directly.

 Why isn’t the Notre Dame College Republicans or similar political groups included?